 It wasn’t until Star Trek: Insurrection that the characters were drawn back together by the rejuvenating influence of the Ba’ku planet.
 In early drafts, they merely flirted and kissed.
-It was at the studio’s suggestion that Piller, who wrote the script (see Writing Star Trek: Insurrection), developed the relationship more seriously.
+It was at the studio’s suggestion that Piller, who wrote the script, developed the relationship more seriously.

-In the next and final movie of The Next Generation, Nemesis, the two got married.
+In the next and final movie of The Next Generation, Nemesis, the couple got married.